2024 Solar Incentives Guide for Somerville, MA - Tax Credits & Rebates

 How much can I save annually on my electric bill if I install solar panels on my Somerville home?

-Yes, you can employ multiple types of renewable energy to power your home, such as a combination of solar and geothermal.
-You can also combine renewable energy generation with a backup source of non-renewable energy.
-Make sure that you discuss your proposed plan with your local Somerville solar installation expert, to get an understanding of what will be needed and what types of incentives you might or might not qualify for.
+Yes, you can utilize multiple types of renewable energy to power your home — for example, a combination of solar and geothermal.
+You can also combine renewable energy generation with a non-renewable backup source of energy.
+Be sure to discuss the details of your plan with your local Somerville solar installation expert, to get an understanding of what will be needed and what incentives you might or might not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.